UndecidedTech/mullvad-tui/README.md

 - **Search functionality**: Quickly search for countries and cities.
 - **Vim-like key bindings**: Supports familiar keybindings such as `gg` to jump to the top and `G` to jump to the bottom of lists.
 - **Keyboard-driven**: Navigate and select VPN servers entirely with your keyboard.
-- **Connect with ease**: Instantly connect to the selected server using NordVPN's CLI.
+- **Connect with ease**: Instantly connect to the selected server using mullvad's CLI.

 ## Installation